What is an annuity?

-It could be a suitable option for those without a spouse or partner, or in the situation of your partner having sufficient pension arrangements of their own or a shorter life expectancy.
+It could be a suitable option for those without a spouse or partner, or in the situation of a partner having sufficient pension arrangements of their own or a shorter life expectancy.

-A single life annuity may be right for you if you need, or prefer, the certainty of a guaranteed retirement income from your pension savings.
+A single life annuity may be suitable for those who need, or prefer, the certainty of a guaranteed retirement income from their pension savings.

 It may not be suitable to those who seek more flexibility about how much to take as income or if you want to have future access to all of your pension fund.